Emerging from the shadows

 “Despite our progress with social equality, victim blaming and shaming remains the greatest stigma in sexual assault,” Bowles said.
 “So often, we ask questions that make survivors feel there is something he or she should have done to prevent the assault.
 Sexual assault is, in fact, a ‘one-way’ violence that is 100 percent the responsibility of the person perpetrating the act.”

-Emma, who attempted to bring her second rape to trial, was denied any further progress on account of the fact “that no reasonable grounds existed that the sexual misconduct policy was violated.”
-Upon hearing this news, Emma began to suffer from retraumatization, in which her suppressed memories and feelings over the event resurfaced and began to overwhelm her life.
+Elizabeth, who attempted to bring her second rape to trial, was denied any further progress on account of the fact “that no reasonable grounds existed that the sexual misconduct policy was violated.”
+Upon hearing this news, Elizabeth began to suffer from retraumatization, in which her suppressed memories and feelings over the event resurfaced and began to overwhelm her life.

 The consequences of sexual assault linger long after the crime is committed.
 Many sexual assault survivors suffer from post-traumatic stress disorder, depression, eating disorders, substance use, and suicidal thoughts or actions.
 Liz Ennis, The Turning Point’s community outreach coordinator, said the road to recovery can be a long and painful one for those who have suffered from sexual assault.